Cardinals vs. Saints

 Arizona vs. New Orleans Prop Picks (AI)

-Remi is pouring through mountains of datapoints on each line.
-In fact, anytime the Cardinals and Saints play there’s always several intriguing observations to key in on.
-Not to mention games played at Caesars Superdome in Sep can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of data on each team.
+In fact, anytime the Cardinals and Saints play there’s always several intriguing trends to key in on.
+Not to mention games played at Caesars Superdome in Sep seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: A. Kamara under 65.5 Rushing Yards.